Guides & Resources

 If you're making your first international hire, or managing remote hires you're not sure are structured correctly, this is the order to get right.

-Before you post a single job listing, answer three questions
+Before you post a job, answer 3 questions

 What's the legal status of this hire in their country?